pyinstaller/pyinstaller/doc/source/Manual.rst

     in the same location as the first script or spec.

 --clean
-	Tells |PyInstaller| to erase all log and work files before it ends.
+	Tells |PyInstaller| to erase all log and work files before it starts.
-	The default is to leave the log and work files behind in the workpath.
+	The default is to take advantage of any work files existing in the workpath from a prior run to possibly shorten the building process.
+	Use --clean to make sure all parts of the app are built fresh.

 -y, --noconfirm
     Replace an existing executable folder or file without warning.